buzz-language/buzz-lang.dev/docs/guide/objects.md

 # Objects

-An `object` is a struct-like data structures.
+An `object` is a struct-like data structure.
 ```buzz
 object Person {
     name: str = "Joe", // Fields can have default values